dvoiss/quick-emulators/README.md

 ## Caveats:

-Note that running Genymotion emulators and Android virtual devices at the same time does not work.
-There won't be any error message given if you try to launch one type while the other is running.
-This can be tested in terminal while running a Genymotion emulator try to start an android emulator with this command:
+Genymotion and Android virtual devices cannot run side by side due to the error below.
+This happens whether you launch them using Quick Emulators or via a different method.
+The message below occurs while running a Genymotion emulator.

 ```bash
 $ emulator -avd <device-name>